Tess grew up in Leavenworth, Washington and started skiing at the age of four.

 Bram is the snow safety supervisor for the Summit at Snoqualmie, as well as a part-time forecaster for the Washington State Department of Transportation and a member of the Back Country Avalanche Rescue K-9s (B.A.R.K.).
 He has been a professional ski patroller at Alpental for the last fourteen years.
 Bram has substantial relevant training, including the Northwest Avalanche Institute – Level 2, the National Avalanche School – Phase 1 and Phase 2, the American Avalanche Association – AVPRO, and an instructor of development for the National Ski Patrol.
 He has also attended the ISSW on four different occasions.

-John's interest in environmental issues, natural systems, mapping ad the newly-developed field of geographical information systems (GIS) led to a degree in Geography and Enviromental Science from Central Washington Universtiy in 1992.
+John's interest in environmental issues, natural systems, mapping and the newly- developed field of geographical information systems (GIS) led to a degree in Geography and Environmental Science from Central Washington University in 1992.
 He also studied art with photography being the main focus of his interest.

-John has worked with the Alpental Patrol doing avalanche patrols and as a full time Sku Patroller since 1990.
-He has spent many summers hiking the trails of the Alpine Lakes wilderness area for the U.S. Forest Service.
-In 1999, John joined the WSDOT Avalanche Forecasting and Control Program for the clearing on Chinook Pass.
-He then moved to year-round work for WSDOT, where he is currently Supervisor for the Avalanche Forecasting and Control Programs.
+John started his avalanche career with the Alpental Pro Patrol as a full time Ski Patroller in the early 1990's.
+He has spent many summers hiking the trails of the Alpine Lakes wilderness area for the U.S. Forest Service at that time.
+In 1999, John joined the WSDOT Avalanche Forecasting and Control Program on Chinook and Snoqualmie Passes.
+He then moved to year-round work for WSDOT, where he is currently Supervisor for the South Central Region Avalanche Forecasting and Control Program.

 John has a keen interest in teaching avalanche safety.
-He has taught avalanche courses and given talks about avalanche phenomenon for more than a dozen years.
+He has taught avalanche courses and given talks about avalanche phenomenon for close to twenty years.
 He is currently a Level I-II Course Leader for AIARE and is also certified as an Avalanche Instructor by the American Avalanche Association.
-In addition, John conducts avalanche research with the Geology Department of at CWU and is the current Vice President of the American Avalanche Association.
-He lives with his lovely wifre in Ellensburg.
-When not on the snow, John enjoys running and live music.
+In addition, John partners with CWU and UW for snow and mountain weather related studies.
+He is currently the President of the American Avalanche Association and Vice Chair of the Artillery Avalanche Users North America Committee (AAUNAC).
+He lives in Seattle and enjoys running and live music.

-Brad is the director of the Mission Ridge Ski Resort.
+Brad is the director of the Mission Ridge Ski Patrol.
 He grew up skiing Mission Ridge.
 In his younger days, he was a competitive mogul skier traveling the country competing in mogul contests.
-Through the years, Brad has been the mountain’s avalanche forecaster, and avalanche control worker for the Patrol, and the Assistant Patrol Director and Director of the ski patrol.
-He is now the "Mountain Man"" at Mission Ridge.
+Through the years, Brad has been the mountain's avalanche forecaster, and avalanche control worker for the Patrol, and the Assistant Patrol Director before he was promoted to Director in 2002.